 I Might Have Been at Fault.
 Can I Still Receive Benefits?

 Yes, even if you were at fault for causing the vehicle accident, you can still receive insurance benefits to pay for your hospital expenses, medical bills, and other damages.
 Being at fault for another's injuries does not exempt you from getting financial support.
 It is important to understand that proving liability is not just the police officer's job, but also the responsibility of your personal injury attorney.
 Your lawyer can make a strong argument with the claims adjuster to support how you saw the accident unfold.

 Understanding the Police Report

-While the report is an official document, it contains written information based on the recollections of witnesses and parties involved in the crash.
-While there is much evidence concerning liability within the document, it is typically based on the police officer's opinion as to how the information was relayed to them or their observations on the evidence presented at the scene.
+The report is an official document, but it contains written information based on the recollections of witnesses and parties involved in the crash.
+While there is evidence concerning liability within the document, it is typically based on the police officer's opinion as to how the information was relayed to them or their observations of evidence presented at the scene.
 The officer may measure the length of one or both vehicle's skid marks, photograph evidence of debris and vehicle damage, and collect other data that is available before they leave.

 The Insurance Company's First Step

 It is important to remember that the insurance company is in business to generate profits for their shareholders first, followed by protecting their policyholders with coverage.
 Typically, the insurance carrier will send a claims adjuster before ever obtaining a copy of the police report.